Monness Believes Apple (AAPL) Won't Stop Here

-Apple has an analyst consensus of Moderate Buy, with a price target consensus of $374.76, representing a 0.0% downside.
-In a report issued on July 13, Wedbush also assigned a Buy rating to the stock with a $450.00 price target.
+Currently, the analyst consensus on Apple is a Moderate Buy with an average price target of $392.83, which is a 4.3% upside from current levels.
+In a report issued on July 22, Morgan Stanley also maintained a Buy rating on the stock with a $419.00 price target.

 See today’s analyst top recommended stocks >>